 Bower SFD728 is an inexpensive digital flash that for the price (currently around $60) offers quite a few features including flash exposure compensation, auto-focus assist beam, and second curtain synchronization.
 Unlike other inexpensive flashes that go down the manual mode road, Bower SFD728 is fully automatic, and therefore, it is made in three flavors: for Canon (E-TTL II), Nikon (iTTL) and Sony (AD/PTTL).

 The build quality, while it cannot measure up to Canon or Nikon units, is quite good.
-The flash feels reasonably solid and not really cheap.
+The flash feels reasonably solid though still on the cheap side.

 Bower SFD728 flash is compact and lightweight (221 grams / 7.8 oz).
 It is close in size to Nikon Speedlight SB-600 and significantly lighter than flagship flashes, such as Canon Speedlite 580EX II, for example.

 The flash head of Bower SFD728 rotates 330 degrees, which is kind of a surprise from a flash of this class.
 It goes full 180 degrees to the right and 120 degrees to the left.
 It also tilts from 0 to 90 degrees giving you the plenty of bounce options.